ultrasaurus/openopps-platform/INSTALL.md

      update midas_user set disabled='f';
      update midas_user set "isAdmin"='t' where username='alan@test.gov';

 Note the quotes around "isAdmin".
 Postgres by default lowercases all non-keywords, which includes column names.
-This doesn't play nicely with our schema.

 Now you are ready to rock!